-Bring the taste of New Orleans home – with your crockpot.
+My Crockpot Jambalaya Recipe with Chicken and Shrimp is the perfect way to bring the taste of New Orleans home to your kitchen.
 Savor the Cajun flavors in this healthy, but hearty flavor-packed Crockpot Chicken and Shrimp Jambalaya recipe.
+You’ll love the warmth of this recipe, and the full-bodied flavors in an easy to make slow cooker meal.

 Be transported back to the sights, sounds, and flavors of Mardi Gras as soon as your spoon hits your mouth with this epic crockpot recipe.
 About 10 minutes of prep time is all it takes – and of course, about 4-5 hours in your crockpot, to make this dish a reality.
 Get this recipe ready to go before you leave in the morning and enjoy a special treat for dinner.
 A perfect blend of protein, carbs and healthy fats from the chicken, the Crockpot Chicken, and Shrimp Jambalaya will be your new go-to.